aws/aws-cli/awscli/examples/cognito-idp/admin-add-user-to-group.rst

 **To add a user to a group**

-This example adds user Jabe to group MyGroup.
+This example adds user Jane to group MyGroup.

 Command::